Senegal Set To Elect New President On March 24 - UrduPoint

 Sall plunged Senegal into one of its worst crises in decades with his last-minute postponement of the presidential poll, originally scheduled for February 25.

-The vote delay sparked an outcry at home and abroad and unleashed protests which left four people dead.
+The vote delay sparked an outcry at home and abroad and unleashed protests that left four people dead.

 The traditionally stable West African nation is now re-embarking on what is perhaps its most open presidential vote in modern history.